ysdede/import-pairs/README.md

 # import-pairs
 Batch import utility for Jesse ai

 Actually it's a empty Jesse project.
-You can use it just changing database settings in `config.py`
+You can use it by just changing database settings in `config.py`

 You can call it with any combination like:
 ```console